 - A Doctor of Commerce Degree (Honoris Causa) was awarded and conferred to him by the University of the Witwatersrand (WITS) at a Graduation Ceremony on 05 July 2017.
 In recognition of his sterling work in his achievements in entrepreneurship and his contribution to the growth of the South African economy.

-Bernard Mensah is President of Europe, the Middle East and Africa (EMEA) and co-head of Global Fixed Income, Currencies and commodities (FICC) Trading at Bank of America Merrill Lynch.
+Bernard Mensah is President of the UK and Central Eastern Europe, the Middle East and Africa (CEEMEA) and co-head of Global Fixed Income, Currencies and Commodities (FICC) Trading at Bank of America Merrill Lynch.
+He is Chief Executive Officer of Merrill Lynch International (“MLI”), Bank of America’s largest International subsidiary, and Head of the BANA London Branch.
+Bernard is a member of Bank of America’s Management Committee.

-Based in London, Bernard has jointly led the firm’s FICC Trading business globally since 2015, and assumed additional leadership responsibilities as the firm’s regional president in April 2018.
+Based in London, Bernard has jointly led the firm’s FICC Trading business globally since 2015, and assumed additional leadership responsibilities as the firm’s EMEA President in April 2018.

 Before joining Goldman Sachs in 2000, Bernard worked as a Fixed Income Trader for Credit Suisse Financial Products in Europe and Asia, and for PricewaterhouseCoopers in audit and corporate finance.

 Bernard received his BA in Social Sciences at the Joint School of Philosophy and Economics at the University of Bristol in 1989.
 He is a qualified chartered accountant and became a member of the Institute of Chartered Accountants England and Wales in 1992.
-Bernard sits on the Development Committee of the Royal Opera House.
+Bernard was recently asked to chair the West Africa Advisory Board of Princes Trust International.

 Hon Prof Mthuli Ncube (born 1963), was appointed Minister of Finance in Zimbabwe in September 2018 under President Emmerson Mnangagwa's government.
 He is past chief economist and Vice President of the African Development Bank.
 He holds a PhD in Economics (Mathematical Finance) from Cambridge University.